 - Feather-edged paneling in the rear first-floor room

-- Thomas Dennis, Master Jointer by John Fiske
+- Thomas Dennis, Legendary Jointer (Historic Ipswich)

 - Descendants of Thomas Dennis, by Frank G. Dennis Jr.